-- a. understanding historical perspectives concerning the nature and meaning of assessment; - b. identifying basic concepts of standardized and non-standardized testing and other assessment techniques, including norm-referenced and criterion-referenced assessment, environmental assessment, performance assessment, individual and group test and inventory methods, psychological testing, and behavioral observations; - c. understanding and applying statistical concepts, including scales of measurement, measures of central tendency, indices of variability, shapes and types of distributions, and correlations; - d. understanding reliability (i.e., theory of measurement error, models of reliability, and the use of reliability information); - e. understanding validity (i.e., evidence of validity, types of validity, and the relationship between reliability and validity); - f. knowing social and cultural factors related to the assessment and evaluation of individuals, groups, and specific populations; and, - g. demonstrating ethical strategies for selecting, administering, and interpreting assessment and evaluation instruments and techniques in counseling.

-8. Research and Program Evaluation
+- a. understanding historical perspectives concerning the nature and meaning of assessment; - b. implementing methods of effectively preparing for and conducting initial assessment meetings; - c. procedures for assessing risk of aggression or danger to others, self-inflicted harm, or suicide; - d. procedures for identifying trauma and abuse and subsequent reporting requirements; - e. uses of assessments for diagnostic and intervention planning purposes; - f. identifying basic concepts of standardized and non-standardized testing and other assessment techniques, including norm-referenced and criterion-referenced assessment, environmental assessment, performance assessment, individual and group test and inventory methods, psychological testing, and behavioral observations; - g. understanding and applying statistical concepts, including scales of measurement, measures of central tendency, indices of variability, shapes and types of distributions, and correlations; - h. understanding reliability and validity in the use of assessments; - i. utilization of assessments relevant to academic/educational, career, personal, and social development; - j. informed use assessment measures such as symptom checklists, personality, and psychological testing; - k. understanding of assessment results to diagnose developmental, behavioral, and mental disorders; - 1. recognizing the impact of social and cultural factors as related to the assessment and evaluation of individuals, groups, and specific populations; and, - m. demonstrating ethical strategies for selecting, administering, and interpreting assessment and evaluation instruments and techniques in counseling. - 8.
+Research and Program Evaluation a. understanding the importance of research in advancing the counseling profession; especially how to critique research to inform counseling practice;